 The rent cap

-On 6 September 2022 the Scottish government introduced a rent cap (or ‘rent freeze’) via the Cost of Living (Tenant Protection) (Scotland) Act 2022.
-It means that tenants in Scotland with certain types of tenancies cannot have their rent raised for a certain period.
-For example, private rented sector tenancy tenants cannot have their rent raised until 31 March 2023.
-After this date, rent may only be increased by 3% and by following the proper procedures.
+On 6 September 2022, the Scottish government introduced a rent cap (or ‘rent freeze’) via the Cost of Living (Tenant Protection) (Scotland) Act 2022.
+This initially meantthat tenants in Scotland with certain types of tenancies could not have their rent raised for a certain period.
+For example, before 31 March 2023, private rented sector tenancy tenants could not have their rent raised.
+The provisions have now been extended and amended, so that as of 1 April 2023 private residential tenancy rents can generally only be increased by 3% and by following the proper procedures.
+Landlords may request permission from Rent Service Scotland to increase rent by up to 6% to cover certain specific costs.
+These provisions are to last until at least 30 September 2023.

-Keep this qualification in mind when reading the information below, which applies to the usual rent increase rules (ie when a rent cap is not in place).
+Remember this qualification when reading the information below, which applies to the usual rent increase rules (ie, when a rent cap is not in place).

 Can a landlord increase the rent?